RafaGago/mini-async-log/README.md

 ## Using the library ##

-Currently you need to compile "frontend_def.hpp" in your project or to a shared library/DLL.
-You can then include "ufo_log.hpp", see the example folder.
+You can compile the files in the "src" folder and make a .dll/.so file or just use the whole thing compiled in your project.

+If you want to compile the library inside your project you need to merge the "src" and "include" folders (or to add both as an include directory to the compiler) and to compile "frontend_def.hpp" in one translation unit.

+## Todo ##

+ - Test in Windows.
+ - makefile
+ - Visual Studio project.

 ## Disclaimer ##

 THIS PROJECT IS UNDER DEVELOPMENT AND SHOULDN'T BE CONSIDERED STABLE BY NOW.
-Even tough it seems to work flawlessly.
+Even tough it seems to work.

 > Written with [StackEdit](https://stackedit.io/).